What is a graduated payment mortgage What is a graduated payment mortgage?

 Negative amortization is a risk for several years at the beginning of the loan period.
 However, the mortgage will be organized so that the entire balance is still reimbursed at the end of the term.
 However, it means that the mortgage will cost more because the principal of the loan grows at the beginning of the reimbursement period.

-How do you differ from graduated payment mortgages from adjustable rates mortgages?
+How do graduated payment mortgages differ from adjustable rate mortgages?

 On the other hand, with a graduated payment mortgage, the interest rate will only increase.